RychkovIurii/RychkovIurii/README.md

 - **Automation & Cloud Operations**
 Experienced in using Ansible for deployment automation and configuration management across multiple environments.
 Deployed and maintained VPN infrastructures using WireGuard, OpenVPN, and X-Ray (VLESS Reality).
-Active user of Cloudflare, Oracle Cloud and Hetzner Cloud, focusing on secure, efficient, and reproducible server setups.
+Active user of AWS, Cloudflare, OVH, Oracle Cloud and Hetzner Cloud, focusing on secure, efficient, and reproducible setups.
+Familiar with GCP services.

 - **Lead Intelligence Platform (private project)**
 Developed an automated lead generation and scoring system for M&A professionals targeting Nordic SMEs.